Skin rejuvenation procedure & Recovery process

 What is skin rejuvenation?

-Laser toning is a method performed to bring back the smoothness on the skin and to get rid of the tanning on the face.
+Laser toning is a method performed to bring back the smoothness of the skin and to get rid of the tanning on the face.
 Laser toning helps in rejuvenating and revitalizing the skin.
 The laser works in stimulating the production of collagen which generates new collagen and decreases the lines and wrinkles.
 Skin Rejuvenation is a laser treatment that can help in solving the problem of discoloration, pigmentation, redness, and large pores on the skin.
-It gives a refreshed appearance, smooth skin texture, an even skin tone, and also reduces the pore size on the skin.
+It gives a refreshed appearance, smooth skin texture, an even skin tone, and also reduces the pore size of the skin.

-Skin Rejuvenation (Laser toning) can be performed for the following conditions:
+Skin Rejuvenation can be performed under the following conditions:

 - Sun-damaged skin

 - Fractional laser skin resurfacing.
 This treats microscopic columns of skin.
 The treated areas of the skin are surrounded by untreated areas.
 The result is a visible improvement without much bleeding or scabbing.

 - Plasma skin resurfacing.This technique uses plasma energy to destroy the lower layers of skin.
 It does not affect the top layer of skin.
 This top layer protects the lower layers of skin as they heal.